File Discovery

 A scan is the process of indexing your filesystem to detect new media files and file changes/updates.
 Scans are essential for keeping your media libraries up-to-date in Stump.
-The scanner is a queable process which will perform these scans for you.
+The scanner is a queueable process which will perform these scans for you.

 Scans can be isolated to either the library level or the series level.
 There are no real differences between the two, except that a library scan will scan all series in the library, while a series scan will only scan the selected series.